 They need to quickly pull out key facts, and make a split second decision that could decide your future.
 We think there are two key resume guidelines you need to keep in mind when building your resume.

-Does your resume pass the 6-second test?
-Once it does, you still need to hold their attention to make it to the next steps.
+If you pass the test, you still need to hold their attention to make it to the next steps.

 Your resume needs to be sharply focused, compelling, and entirely relevant.